 What is a welcome page?

-A welcome page is usually one or more web pages or modal overlays that appear the first time you open an app.
 It may look something like this welcome screen that we’re testing at the moment for Intercom:

 Or this simple empty state from Dropbox Paper: